mstemm/labs/security/falco/README.md

 There you will find the complete `falco.yaml` file and a (solution) `falco_rules.yaml` file.

-Reload the Falco daemon every time that you change the configuration files
+Reload the Falco daemon every time that you modify the configuration files

    ```
    # systemctl restart falco